There are several Social Security Disability Benefits available.

 Which are available to you: SSDI or SSI?

-Social Security Disability Insurance (SSDI) is what most people think of when they consider filing a claim for benefits.
+Social Security Disability Insurance (SSDI) is what most people think of when they consider filing a claim for social security disability benefits.
 However, there are several other benefit programs that you may qualify for that are not as well-known such as Supplemental Security Income (SSI).

 It usually pays to investigate all available disability-related benefit programs, because you may qualify for more than one.
 Here at Pinnacle Disability, we want to help you receive the maximum benefits possible.
 When you call us for a Free case evaluation, we can answer any questions you may have related to the various benefit programs with no further obligation.